snap-one/docs-driverworks/README.md

 ### Driver Development Templates

-The SDK includes numerous Driver Development Templates to help jump start your development efforts.
-Please see the [driver_development_templates][7] directory for the current list of supported templates.
+The SDK includes Driver Development Templates and a utility called JumpStart to accelerate your driver development efforts.
+Please see the [driver template repository][7] for more information on how to leverage these templates.

 ### DriverPackager